 [vc_row][vc_column][vc_text_separator title=”Dogs do ride!” subtitle=”The companion rider”][vc_column_text]Dogs are a very close part of many people lives, including my own.
 So, after an eight month illustration process, the Kickstarter project is now finally over, with the completion of the five reward illustrations.
 It was no surprise to me, that even though they could request any animal they wanted, all five of the animals selected for the prize reward were canine; with the fifth one being a wolf.[/vc_column_text][vc_single_image image=”18893″ alignment=”center”][vc_column_text]The obvious principle behind many of them was to respectfully combine two of the reward contributor’s passions.
 The love for bikes, which gives reason to their desire to assist in the development of the book project, and their love for animals.
 One reason the book is becoming an obvious success.
 Three of the illustrations actually contained companion pets from the donators, in the form of a Collie dog, Labrador, and two Greyhounds.[/vc_column_text][vc_single_image image=”18894″ alignment=”center”][vc_column_text]For all the dogs, there was need for good reference images, and this was provided for the companion animals portrayed in these first three images.
 As for the other dogs, they were referenced online and posed in the sketch phase of the project (see here for one of the examples in the portfolio section).

-If you are interesting in getting hold of a copy of the book, then they are available in both physical or digital form.
-The link for the physical copy will be shortly available here, and the iTunes digital copy is available here![/vc_column_text][/vc_column][/vc_row]
+If you are interesting in getting hold of a copy, then they are available in bother physical or digital form.
+The link for the physical is available here, and the iTunes digital copy is available here![/vc_column_text][/vc_column][/vc_row]